Donate to Delectation of Tomatoes

 Market Forces (economy of scale, large marketing budgets, etc.) strongly favor BIG corporations, while driving small, independent producers (such as Delectation of Tomatoes) into oblivion -- along with all of the rare varieties that I try to make available to backyard gardeners and small farmers around the world.

 And of course, there are hundreds of other seed companies, of varying sizes, that compete directly with Delectation of Tomatoes.
 It would serve no constructive purpose to judge or discuss those.
-A metaphor will suffice:
+An analogy will suffice:

 A large bench vise (photo source), with these comparisons:

-Static Jaw = multi-million (or billion...) dollar seed companies that control >95% of the seed market.
+Static Jaw = multi-million (or billion...) dollar seed companies that control >95% of the seed market; rock solid, enormous, and immoveable.

 Sliding Jaw = millions of gardeners who contribute to saving heirloom varieties by offering seeds for free or in exchange for other free seeds.